buddhaman/tim_engine/readme.txt

 - Show brain constantly.
 In juicy way.
 Springs.

 TODO:

+- Make some standard creatures.
+- Collect footage for devlog.
+- Publish new version.
-- Bushes
+- Publish youtube video.
-- Draw ground with rounded corners.
+- Design logo for game.
+- New images for itch io page
+- Update logo and itch io page.

+DONE:

-- Parallax layers.
+- Remove drag.
-- Mountains in background.
+- Set automatic sensors and actuators.
+- Relative position sensor by normalized vectors.
+- Make bounds for camera.
+- Set automatic brain properties (more intuitive interface).
-- Clouds in parallax layers.
+- Mesh2D with color in 4 bytes.
 - Store parent bodypart in fake world screen.
 - Measure relative angle and express as ratio of joint limits.
 Use this as sensor.
 - Use target relative angle as actuator.

-- Mesh2D with color in 4 bytes.
+- Draw ground with rounded corners.

-DONE:
+- Bushes
 - Add grass on top of ground.
 - New color scheme.
 - Gradient background.